TomasHofman/wildfly-app-configuration-webcast/README.md

 * [Wildfly S2I (Source to Image) v2](https://github.com/wildfly/wildfly-s2i/) container images,
 * [wildfly Helm Charts 2.x](https://docs.wildfly.org/wildfly-charts/).

-In following sections, we are going to:
+In following sections, we are going to perform following steps:

+1. Prepare two Wildfly CLI configuration scripts, that are going to be used to configure a Wildfly instance at different stages of deployment.
-1. Build an example application from this repository, provision a Wildfly server instance with the application deployed.
+2. Build an example application from this repository.
+3. Provision a Wildfly server instance with the application deployed.
-2. Prepare a simple Wildfly CLI configuration script, to modify the Wildfly server configuration.
-3. Deploy the Wildfly instance on an OpenShift cluster in a way so that the configuration CLI script is applied to it automatically.
+4. Deploy the provisioned Wildfly instance on an OpenShift cluster.

 <!--
 For comparison, the [pre-wildfly-26](tree/pre-wildfly-26) branch of this repository shows how the same result could be